ErpNetDocs/tech/modules/logistics/wms/how-it-works/task-types/pack.md

 `````````

-**WarehouseTransaction2 for the receipt of the content as a part of the LU**
+**WarehouseTransaction2 for the receipt of the content as a part of the LU:**
 `````````
 WarehouseOrder = NULL